neha564/Projects/README.md

 # StudySync - A Productivity and Study Companion App

 Welcome to **StudySync**!
-StudySync is a productivity and study tool designed to help users stay organized and efficient.
+StudySync is a productivity and study tool designed to help users stay organized and efficient, built with **Vue and Express**.
 It includes a variety of features such as Pomodoro timers, music recommendations, weather checks, flashcards, to-do lists, and AI chat assistance.
 It integrates third-party services like Spotify for music and OpenWeather for weather data.

 ## Table of Contents